 In July 2006 the Company's Board of Directors approved an increase of 5,473,182 shares to the remaining authorized number of shares that can be repurchased under the Company's original authorization approved in August 1998, for a total number of shares to be repurchased under the plan of 6 million.
 As of the date of this filing, the Company has Board authorization to repurchase up to 5,207,784 shares of common stock.
 The shares may be repurchased from time to time in open market transactions or in privately negotiated transactions, subject to market conditions and other factors, including certain provisions of St. Mary's existing credit facility agreement and compliance with securities laws.
 Stock repurchases may be funded with existing cash balances, internal cash flow, and borrowings under the credit facility.
 During 2007 the Company repurchased 792,216 shares of its outstanding common stock in the open market at a weighted-average price of \$32.76 per share, including commissions, for a total of \$26.0 million.
-During 2006 the Company repurchased 1,175,282 shares of its outstanding common stock in the open market at a weighted-average price of \$37.09 per share, including commissions, for a total of \$28.9 million.
+During 2006 the Company repurchased 3,319,300 shares of its outstanding common stock in the open market at a weighted-average price of \$37.09 per share, including commissions, for a total of \$123.1 million.
+During 2005 the Company repurchased 1,175,282 shares of its outstanding common stock in the open market at a weighted-average price of \$24.59 per share, including commissions, for a total of \$28.9 million.
 The Company did not retire any shares in 2007.
 The Company retired 3,275,689 shares in 2006 and 1,411,356 shares in 2005.